CLASSY VIII: Exploring the Source of Ionization with UV ISM diagnostics in local High-$z$ Analogs: The CLASSY survey

 We noted that the \ha\ line, in particular, shows a broad component in many CLASSY galaxies (as shown in the top panel of Fig.~\ref{fig:fitcomps} for J0021+0052).
 Therefore, we performed 2-component Gaussian fits to the main optical emission lines (i.e., \oii~$~\lambda\lambda$3727,9, \hd, \hg, \hb, \oiii~$~\lambda\lambda$4959,5007, \oi~$~\lambda\lambda$6300,74, \nii~$~\lambda\lambda$6548,84, \ha, \sii~$~\lambda\lambda$6717,31).
 In particular, we used a narrow ($\sigma < 200$~km/s) and a broad ($\sigma <1000$~km/s) Gaussian component, tying the velocity and velocity dispersion of each component to be the same for all the emission lines.
 We applied a reduced chi-square $\tilde\chi^2$ selection in order to state if a fit with a second component better reproduces the observed spectral profiles (see Sec.~3.2.2 of \citetalias{mingozzi22} for more details).
 Overall, a second broad component is needed in 24 out of 45 galaxies of our sample.
 This component tends to be slightly blue-shifted ($\sim 50-80$~km/s) at increasing $M_\star$ and accounts for $\lesssim 30$\% of the total emission (\citetalias{mingozzi22}).

-The right panel of Fig.~\ref{fig:fitcomps} shows the intrinsic velocity dispersion\footnote{The emission line velocity dispersion $\sigma$ refers to the \ha\ line for the optical and is corrected for the instrumental broadening $\sigma_{int}$ of the different instruments taken into account, assuming $\sigma = \sqrt{\sigma_{obs}^2 - \sigma_{int}^2}$. } $\sigma$ that we calculate from the optical emission lines as a function of the galaxy stellar mass for our sample.
+The right panel of Fig.~\ref{fig:fitcomps} shows the intrinsic velocity dispersion $\sigma$ that we calculate from the optical emission lines as a function of the galaxy stellar mass for our sample\footnote{The emission line velocity dispersion $\sigma$ refers to the \ha\ line for the optical and is corrected for the instrumental broadening $\sigma_{int}$ of the different instruments taken into account, assuming $\sigma = \sqrt{\sigma_{obs}^2 - \sigma_{int}^2}$. }.
 In particular, we show either the single Gaussian $\sigma$ (grey squares) or the narrow (red triangles) and broad component (blue diamonds) $\sigma$, according to the best-fit selected for each galaxy.
 The median values of the single, narrow, and broad components are $\sim 55 $~km/s, $\sim 70 $~km/s and $\sim 190 $~km/s, respectively, as indicated by the dash-dotted grey, dotted red and dashed blue horizontal lines.
 The single Gaussian $\sigma$ for the objects that need a 2-component fit is not shown, but its median value would be $\sim 100 $~km/s, and thus much higher than the value calculated for the narrow component.
 Overall, the broad emission component can trace gas at different velocities along the line of sight due to different mechanisms, including stellar winds, galactic outflows or turbulence, linked to different ionization sources (e.g., stellar or AGN photoionization and/or shocks; \citealt{izotov07,james09,amorin12,bosch19,komarova21,hogarth20}).
 Hence, in Sec.~\ref{sec:results-diagnostics-opt} we use $\sigma$ to explore whether correlations exist between gas kinematics and the optical diagnostics tracing the level of ionization of the gas (e.g., \citealt{kewley19}).